Twitter was a highly thought-provoking place last week. I shared this article:

 As opposed to the shared representation or mental model that was evident in the rugby lineout, this seems more an illustration of a shared affordance (Sheehan et al., 2022; Silva et al., 2013).
 Collectively, Man Utd players recognised the opportunity to exploit the space to successfully score.

-In both cases, both types of decision making were present in my view, just in varying quantities.
+In both cases, both types of decision making (intentional and incidental) were present in my view, just in varying quantities.

 Coach decision-making